 The Cash-Enhanced Managed Portfolios account comes with no annual or advisory fees.
 In fact, there are essentially no fees associated with this program, and the minimum investment is just $100.

 Ally Invest's Investing Strategy

-If you go the self-directed trading route, you can trade stocks, bonds, ETFs, futures, foreign exchange funds, options and mutual funds yourself.
-You'll enjoy low trading prices and low commission fees, plus no account minimum balance.
+If you go the Self-Directed Trading route, you can buy and sell stocks, bonds, ETFs, futures, foreign exchange funds, options and mutual funds yourself.
+You'll enjoy no or low commission fees, plus no minimum account size requirement.
 Plus, you have access to tools to stay on top of the market and best calculate your trading moves.
-You also have 24/7 customer service and professional brokers at your reach.
+You also have 24/7 customer service if you have a question or need help.

-If managing your own investments isn’t quite your thing, you could go for a managed portfolio.
+If managing your own investments isn’t your thing, you can go for a Managed Portfolio.
 This places your portfolio in the hands of Ally Invest and its investing technology.
-Once Ally has assessed your savings and investing goals, you’ll receive recommendations for what your portfolio should look like.
-Your portfolio will also be rebalanced regularly by the company's technology.
+Once Ally has assessed your time horizon, risk tolerance and investing goals, you’ll receive asset allocation recommendations, generally various ETFs, for your portfolio.
+Should one sector outperform or another underperform, the company's program rebalances your portfolio regularly.

 - Roth IRA